QuentinUhl/graymatter_swissknife/README.md

 `mask_path`: The mask path, if the analysis concerns a specific portion of the DWI images.
 The mask can be in 3 dimensions, or must be able to be squeezed in only 3 dimensions.

 `fixed_parameters`: Allows to fix some parameters of the model if not set to None.
 Tuple of fixed parameters for the model.
-The tuple must have the same length as the number of parameters of the model (without noise correction).
+The tuple must have the same length as the number of parameters of the model (with or without noise correction).
 Example of use: Fix Di to 2.0µm²/ms and De to 1.0µm²/ms in the NEXI model by specifying fixed_parameters=(None, 2.0 , 1.0, None)

+`adjust_parameter_limits`: Allows to redefine some parameter limits of the model if not set to None.
+Tuple of adjusted parameter limits for the model.
+The tuple must have the same length as the number of parameters of the model (with or without noise correction).
+This will have no effect on the fixed parameters (if set in fixed_parameters).
+Example of use: Fix Di limits to (1.5-2.5)µm²/ms and De to (0.5-1.5)µm²/ms in the NEXI model by specifying fixed_parameters=(None, (1.5, 2.5) , (0.5, 1.5), None)

 `n_cores`: Number of cores to use for the parallelization.
 If -1, all available cores are used.
 The default is -1.